Symmetric blind information reconciliation for quantum key distribution: Symmetric blind reconciliation

 We simulate standard blind and symmetric blind reconciliation procedures with the absence of initially shortened bits and $p_{\max}$ initially punctured bits for a range of QBER values from $1\%$ up to $10.5\%$ (typical range for BB84 implementations).
 In addition, we fix the FER to less than $10\%$.

 The number of bits to be disclosed in each additional round of the procedure is chosen according to a particular code rate $R$ and the heuristic expression

-where $n$ is the block length, $\alpha$ is the auxiliary parameter, and $\lceil\cdot \rceil$ is the standard ceiling operation.
+where $n$ is the block length, $\alpha$ is the auxiliary parameter, and $\lceil\dots\rceil$ is the standard ceiling operation.
+This expression was constructed in order to keep the mean number of additional communication rounds approximately on the same level for all the considered values of the QBER.
+The larger the value of the parameter $\alpha$, the wider the step over the possible values of the efficiency $f$, for which the syndrome decoding process is tried [see Eq.~\eqref{eq:fadapt}], and the lower the number of iterations are required to perform reconciliation.
+The pay for a small amount of communication rounds is that the resulting value of $f$ becomes higher, than in the case with a shorter step $d$.
+Therefore, the parameter $\alpha$ allows us to realize a trade-off between the mean number of additional communication rounds and the mean efficiency of the information reconciliation.

 The simulation results for $\alpha=1$ and $0.5$ are presented in Fig.~\ref{fig:blind_vs_sym}.
-First, one can see that symmetric reconciliation improves both efficiency $f$.~This comes from the fact that the decoding procedure in the symmetric scheme has a faster convergence rate.~Moreover, it requires a smaller number of additional communication rounds.
+First, one can see that symmetric reconciliation improves both efficiencies $f$.~This comes from the fact that the decoding procedure in the symmetric scheme has a faster convergence rate.~Moreover, it requires a smaller number of additional communication rounds.

-From this data, we identify an average of ${10}\%$ improvement in the efficiency ($10.4\%$ for $\alpha = 1$, and $11.4\%$ for $\alpha=0.5$) and an average of ${30}\%$ improvement in the number of information requests ($28\%$ for $\alpha=1$, and $33\%$ for $\alpha=0.5$).
-Moreover, the scheme does not suffer from the frame errors coming from unsuccessful belief propagation decodings.
+From these data, we identify an average of ${10}\%$ improvement in the efficiency ($10.4\%$ for $\alpha = 1$, and $11.4\%$ for $\alpha=0.5$) and an average of ${30}\%$ improvement in the number of information requests ($28\%$ for $\alpha=1$, and $33\%$ for $\alpha=0.5$).
+Moreover, the scheme does not suffer from the frame errors coming from unsuccessful belief-propagation decodings.

-Next we compare two sets of codes in the rate-adaptive regime under the assumption that the level of the QBER is known.
+Next, we compare two sets of codes in the rate-adaptive regime under the assumption that the level of the QBER is known.
 The first set of codes is the previously considered one with rates~(\ref{eq:codeset}) and block length fixed to $n=1944$.
 The second set of codes has rates in the range

-with block length fixed to $n{=}4000$.
-It is constructed with the use of the improved edge growth algorithm~\cite{IPEG} with the degree distribution polynomials given by Ref.~\cite{LDPC2_poly}.
+with the block length fixed to $n{=}4000$.
+It is constructed with the use of the improved edge-growth algorithm~\cite{IPEG} with the degree distribution polynomials given by Ref.~\cite{LDPC2_poly}.
 The initial numbers of shortened and punctured bits are chosen to obtain initial decoding efficiency $\fst=1$ (see Appendix B).
-For each code we also constructed a set of untainted puncturing positions~\cite{UntP} and use them if possible.
+For each code we also construct a set of untainted-puncturing positions~\cite{UntP} and use them if possible.

 The results of simulation for two sets of codes and two values of $\alpha$ (0.5 and 1) are presented in Fig.~\ref{fig:full_qber}.
 It is clearly seen that the use of codes with block length $n=1944$ and $\alpha=0.5$ gives roughly the same efficiency as the codes with the block length $n=4000$ and $\alpha=1$.
 This observation suggests that the symmetric blind reconciliation procedure is able to perform a trade-off between the number of required communication rounds and information leakage.